What Are CEREC Crowns? (Advantages & Disadvantages)

 • Easily mill out replacement crown if damaged

 Porcelain crowns are fabricated in the dental laboratory by a dental technician.
 The porcelain fabrication process requires multiple porcelain applications followed by firing in a specialized oven.
-Porcelain comes in many different shades and translucency and is highly esthetic.
-Porcelain crowns are more esthetic than ceramic crowns but lack high flexural strength.

 Ceramic crowns come as pre-shaded blocks and ready to be milled using CAD/CAM technology and a milling unit.
 Ceramic crowns are often stronger than porcelain and come in varying degrees of strength and hardness.
-Ceramic crowns are indicated for anterior and posterior restoration, whereas full-contoured porcelain crowns are indicated for anterior crowns.

 Recommended Reading: How Do CEREC Crowns Stay On?
 (Top 8 Reasons Crowns Fall Off)

-A digital impression is a three-dimensional scan of your teeth using an intraoral camera.
 The scan is sent to a chairside computer, allowing the dentist to custom design and fabricate your CEREC crown.
 Also, it allows dentists to get an accurate, precise picture of your teeth to create a crown that fits perfectly.

-Is CEREC a 3D-printed crown?
+Is CEREC a 3D-Printed Crown?

-No, CEREC is not a 3D printed crown.
 Instead, it is a computer-generated dental restoration that uses optical scanning and CAD/CAM technology to create a replica of your tooth in minutes.
 This replica is then used to create your custom dental crown.

-Advantages of CEREC crowns
+Advantages of CEREC Crowns

-The CEREC CAD/CAM system provides accurate, repeatable precision milling for many different restorations.
-According to a long-term CEREC clinical trial, the survival rate was 94.7% after five years and 85.7% after ten years.
 The study results show that the survival rates are comparable with the survival rates of gold restorations.
 Patients will appreciate highly esthetic, durable crowns that can be completed within a few hours.
-Also, the dental team will enjoy patient efficiency and learning about cutting-edge technology.

 CEREC Crown Milling Unit | My Dental Advocate